• Home

 Put the spiced onion mixture in a bowl with the mashed potatoes and frozen peas.

-Mix everything together well, making sure that the spices cover all of the potatoes evenly.
+Mix everything, making sure the spices coat all the potatoes evenly.

-Stir the peas constantly while they cook for 2 to 3 minutes to let the flavors mix and the peas warm up.
+Stir the peas as they cook for 2 minutes, letting the flavors mix and the peas warm up.

 Add salt to taste.
 Add the fresh cilantro and stir.

-Take it off the heat and let the filling cool for 5 to 10 minutes before putting it together.
+Take it off the heat and let the filling cool for 5 to 10 minutes before assembling it.

-Tip: You can’t touch the filling until it has cooled down!
-Hot filling rips the wrappers and makes it almost impossible to shape.
-If you’re in a hurry, put it on a plate to cool it down faster.
+Tip: can’t touch the can until it has cooled down!
+Hot filling rips the wrappers, making it almost impossible to shape.
+If you’re in a hurry, you’re out of it on a plate to cool it down faster.

 Step 5: Shape the Samosas (10 Minutes)

-Tip: Don’t fill it too much!
+Don’t fill it.
+Don’t touch!
 You might want to add more filling, but samosas that are too full are hard to seal and often pop while cooking.
 Less is more in this case.

 Pick a Way to Cook:

-• Fry the samosas in groups of three or four (don’t put too many in at once!).
+• Fry the samosas in groups of three or fodon’ton’t pufodon’ton’tin at once!).

 • Cook for 3 to 4 minutes, turning them every so often, until they are golden brown all over.